marufrahmangit/soc-analyst-training/README.md

 A list of phases an attacker will go through:
 1. **Reconnaissance**: Harvesting email addresses, company information, etc.
 2. **Weaponization**: Coupling exploit with a backdoor into the deliverable payload.
-3. **Delivery**: Delivering weaponized Delivering weaponized bundle to the victim via email, web, USB, etc.
+3. **Delivery**: Delivering weaponized bundle to the victim via email, web, USB, etc.
 4. **Exploitation**: Exploiting a vulnerability to execute code on the victim's system.
 5. **Installation**: Installing malware on the asset.
 6. **Command & Control (C2)**: Command channel for remote manipulation of the victim.